Linear Programming in Excel using Solver

 Linear Programming is one of the important concepts in statistics.
 Based on available data of variables we can do predictive analysis.
 In our earlier article “Linear Regression in Excel” we have discussed in detail about the “Linear Regression”.
-However, in excel we have an option called “Solver” which can be used to solve a linear programming problem, with this solver we can use the linear programming to enable resources optimization.
+However, in excel we have an option called “Solver in excel” which can be used to solve a linear programming problem, with this solver we can use linear programming to enable resources optimization.

 In this article, we will show you how to solve the linear programming problem in excel in detail.
 Follow the entire article to learn about this.